Home CRFID Charter

 1. Standing Committees

-2. Ad Hoc Committees
+1. Ad Hoc Committees

-• The Vice President – Technical Activities, at the request of the (CRFID) Technical Committee Chair, may name an Ad Hoc Committee to address specific activities or projects.
+• The Vice President – Technical Activities, at the request of the (CRFID) Technical Committee Chair, may name an ad hoc committee to address specific activities or projects.
 However, Ad Hoc Committees shall not have the ability to make policy.
 Nor shall any Ad Hoc Committee have the ability to commit resources without express approval of the (CRFID) Technical Committee governing body.

 I. MEETINGS

-1. Meetings may be called by the Committee Chair with notice of a minimum of 14 days to all voting and non-voting committee members.
+1. Meetings may be called by the CRFID Chair with notice of a minimum of 14 days to all voting and non-voting committee members.
 Emergency meetings may be called by written request of any four voting members of the committee.

-2. In order to facilitate the business of the Committee, electronic mail, teleconference or other non face-to-face means may be utilized for the transaction of business and for the conduct of interim meetings as called by the Chair, provided that the mode selected does not exclude participation by any committee member.
+2. In order to facilitate the business of the CRFID, electronic mail, teleconference or other non face-to-face means may be utilized for the transaction of business and for the conduct of interim meetings as called by the Chair, provided that the mode selected does not exclude participation by any committee member.

 • The vote of a majority of the votes of the members present and entitled to vote, at the time of vote, provided a quorum is present, shall be the act of the CRFID governing body or any committee thereof.